 - To think about current state of world

 - As an analytic tool for media projects

-- not an easy read – complicated texts take time and rereading – but even a skim will get you something
+- not an easy read – complicated texts take time and rereading – but even skimming will get you something – so persist!

 - H. committed to not simplify – see frame above, its about connections and tangled webs of life, not simple eat or be eaten ideas

 - playful with language and words – asks you sometimes to keep multiple meanings in play